After lots of pencil-sharpening and scribbling-outs,

 You’ll find our fifty-two cards in this book, along with the thoughts we had while conceiving and crafting them.
-They have not been edited: they appear exactly as they did when originally received through the mail, highlighting a year of learning, doubts and indecision as well as love, affection and humour.
+The postcards have not been edited: they appear exactly as they did when originally received through the mail, highlighting a year of learning, doubts and indecision as well as love, affection, and humour.
 Bearing all the scuff-marks of their journey across the ocean, together they form a personal data-diary that first we shared with each other, and now we share with you.
-We’ll also unfold what we’ve learned from this year of collecting our daily data, expanding upon how we gained meaning from what we collected and on our artistic process.
+We also present what we’ve learned from this year of collecting our daily data, expanding upon how we gained meaning from what we collected, and on our artistic process.

 KIND WORDS ABOUT THE BOOK